 Be sure to clean the leaves of your ficus elastica so it can breathe easier, but don’t use any kind of leaf shine on it.
 Be sure to mist them as well for pest prevention.

 The container for your rubber tree should be large enough to grow a 4-foot tall tree.
 Make sure there are drainage holes in the bottom, otherwise you risk root rot.

 Place a layer of small 1-inch rocks in the bottom to aid in drainage.
-Add equal parts of peat moss, sand, and garden loam.
+Add equal parts of quality peat moss, sand, and garden loam.
 This will avoid the wet, soggy conditions that rubber trees despise.
 The soil will drain quickly enough for the rubber tree to feel right at home.

 Fertilize your rubber tree during the spring and early summer, but not when it is dormant in the winter.
 Half-strength houseplant fertilizer will do just fine.